The Eight Bubbles: What are the

 2. The entire US money supply is also about USD 15 trillion.

 3. The GDP of the entire world is USD 50 trillion.
-USD 1,144 trillion is 22 times the GDP of the whole world.
+USD 1,144 trillion is

 4. The real estate of the entire world is valued at about USD 75 trillion.